djay/covidthailand/README.md

 ## TODO (looking for contributors!)
 - Fix unknowns to make more clear
-  - e.g. risks should be "under investigation" or just don't show for data no collected yet?
   - active cases looks like severe etc disappear for a day.
 Maybe need "unknow condition" category? or just don't show the data?
-- put hospitalisation data into situation_reports export rather than cases_by_area
 - find historical source for mild vs severe hospitalisations
 - get source for sym/asym for latest cases
   - stopped being put in briefings